bgauzere/aerosol/pdf/2_deep_learning.md

 ## Feed Forward

-- - - Feed Forward- -  is the process of computing the output of the network
+- **Feed Forward**  is the process of computing the output of the network

 ![fit center](figures/feedforward.svg)